RMS Olympic

 Olympic was the largest ocean liner in the world for two periods during 1910–13, interrupted only by the brief service life (six-day maiden voyage in April 1912) of the slightly larger Titanic, which had the same dimensions but higher gross register tonnage, before the German went into service in June 1913.
-Olympic also held the title of the largest British-built liner until was launched in 1934, interrupted only by the short career of Titanic; Britannic, intended as a liner, instead served as a Royal Navy hospital ship for her 11-month life (December 1915 to November 1916), sinking when she hit a mine.
+Olympic also held the title of the largest British-built liner until was launched in 1934, interrupted only by the short career of Titanic; Britannic, intended as a liner, instead served as a Royal Navy hospital ship for her 11-month life (December 1915 to November 1916), sinking when she struck a mine.

 Background and construction

 Olympic under construction, c.
 1909.
 The Arrol Gantry can be seen towering over the ship. 's keel is visible to the left.